Open late Fri.-Sat.

 * Click here for rating key

-The Claddagh Irish Pub Restaurant Review: The Irish-style bar at the entrance sets a relaxing tone, and there is cozy alcove seating as well.
-Two main dining rooms are warmed by a large, castle-like fireplace and dark wood paneling.
-Start with the appetizer of black mussel simmered in Harp lager.
+The Claddagh Irish Pub Restaurant Review: At its entrance, this Irish-style bar sets a relaxing tone.
+Two main dining rooms are warmed by a large, castle-like fireplace and dark wood paneling, and there’s cozy alcove seating.
+Start with an appetizer of black mussels simmered in Harp lager, or check out the Claddagh cheese board and antipasto board (though it's definitely not Irish).
 Then go native with traditional pub fare like thin-sliced corned beef with carrots and parsnips over boiled cabbage and redskins.
-Beef, carrots, potatoes and root veggies in the rich Irish stew swim in thick Guinness-infused sauce.
+Rich Irish stew features beef, carrots, potatoes and root vegetables swimming in thick, Guinness-infused sauce.
 Lighter eaters can try one of eight entrée salads or go for garlic butter trout with capers, sun-dried tomatoes and pine nuts.
-A dozen sandwich choices include a burger and a cod filet on a baguette.
-Finish with traditional bread pudding with whiskey cream sauce or crêpes filled with Baileys-inflected cream cheese and topped with raspberry fruit compote.
-The staff is very attentive.
+A dozen sandwich choices include a burger as well as a cod filet on a baguette.
+Enjoy a Claddagh Coffee, a mix of Irish Mist, Combier Liqueur d’Orange, Kahlúa, fresh-brewed coffee and Claddagh cream with a brown sugar rim.
+There are also whiskey flights and rotating craft and seasonal beers.
+Finish with traditional bread pudding with whiskey cream sauce or crêpes filled with Baileys-flavored cream cheese and topped with raspberry fruit compote.
+Staff is very attentive.